Values at Windmill

 - A curriculum that gives the opportunity to embed English, mathematical and computing skills across subjects;

-- A PSHE curriculum that helps children to develop the tools to keep themselves safe;
+- A PSHE/RSE curriculum that helps children to develop the tools to keep themselves safe;

-- An ethos that values the integral partnership between inquiry, learning and happiness;
+- An ethos that values the integral partnership between inquiry, positivity and life-long learning;

 - High expectations that are consistently employed;

-- Pioneering and robust teaching, underpinned by contemporary educational research;
+- Pioneering and rigorous teaching, underpinned by contemporary educational research;

 - An engaging, safe and stimulating environment where children take risks, question and develop an array of skills;